|Nutritional Guidelines (per serving)|

 - 1/3 cup fresh cilantro leaves

-In a separate bowl, whisk together 3 tablespoons of the extra virgin olive oil, garlic pieces, honey, turmeric, kosher salt and freshly ground black pepper to taste.
+Whisk together the garlic, 3 tablespoons of the extra-virgin olive oil, honey, turmeric, kosher salt and freshly ground black pepper to taste.

 Drain the can of beets.
 Use a heart cutter, if you like, to create heart shapes.
 Reserve the scraps for future use in salads, etc. or discard.
 You may want to use kitchen gloves when handling the beets to prevent staining your hands.